 Collaboration and joint venture

 The scientific and cultural issues must satisfy the relevant policy tests and legal process.
-We work with the technical experts.
-Town planning is both art and science.
+We work with technical experts.

 Collaborating with the engineering and technical expertise is essential to produce the outputs for successful project acceptability.